 - Objects attached in front of or behind card swiper slots

 Keep an eye out for USB thumb drives, as they’re becoming increasingly small and are easy to miss when inspecting your devices.
-To give your credit card terminal a full inspection, completely unplug it and examine the underside, the back and the front for anything plugged into ports or attached to the device.
+To give your POS equipment a full inspection, completely unplug it and examine the underside, the back and the front for anything plugged into ports or attached to the device.
 Do this for all terminals and swipers at your business.

 All it takes is one fraudster to start a breach at your business.
 Formally examine your devices on a monthly basis and keep an eye out for suspicious behavior.